-Sitting at 10,578 feet, Alma is the United States’ highest incorporated town.
-This town is located along Route 9 and is around 90 miles from Denver, and only 17 miles or 30 minute drive south of Breckenridge.
+Sitting at 10,578 feet, Alma, Colorado is the United States’ highest incorporated town.
+This town is located along Route 9 and is around 90 miles from Denver.
+Only 17 miles or 30 minute drive south of Breckenridge.
 It lies at the foot of Mount Bross which has three impressive 14,000-foot peaks.

-Alma was one fo the Gold Rush mining towns of the 1800s and the town still has a lot of mining.
+Alma was a Gold Rush mining town in the 1800s and still retains that feel.
 It was incorporated in 1873 when an abundance of silver was found in the surrounding mountain tops.
-The Sweet Home Mine for example still recently produced a world-class specimen of rhodochrosite which can be seen in the Denver Museum of Nature & Science.
-The mining history also lends t some ghost stories and this sometimes attracts tourists looking for spooky adventures and ghost hunters.
+The Sweet Home Mine recently produced a world-class specimen of rhodochrosite which can be seen in the Denver Museum of Nature & Science.
+The mining history also lends to some ghost stories!
+This sometimes attracts tourists looking for spooky adventures.

-Alma’s main attractions are Hoosier Pass, a route that crosses the continental divide and is open year round, weather permitting.
+Alma is located near Hoosier Pass, a route that crosses the continental divide and is open year-round, weather permitting.
 There are trails at the summit that are popular throughout the year.
-Mosquito Pass is a 4×4 route that is beautiful former mining route that makes for a lovely drive in the summer.
+Mosquito Pass is a 4×4 route that is a beautiful former mining route that makes for a lovely drive in the summer.
 It does require a high-clearance vehicle and an experienced driver.

-The numerous hiking trails and a number of camping spots make Alma a popular destination for hiking enthusiasts.
+The numerous hiking trails and a number of camping spots make Alma a popular destination in Colorado for outdoor enthusiasts.
 Kite Lake, which sits at 12,400 feet, is a great place to go for a scenic hike.
-It’s located in Pike National Forest.
+It’s located in Pike National Forest

 This is a small town with a population of around 300 people which lends itself to being a tight-knit community.
 The climate in Alma is on the colder side with a good amount of snow during the winter, and even the occasional summer snow, and an average high of around 65 degrees in the summer.